RESEARCH GROUP

 Natalia Królikowska-Jedlińska

 Her research interests center around the history of the Crimean Khanate in the early modern period, especially its relations with the Ottoman empire and the Northern Caucasus.
-More details you will find here.
+Find more details here.

 Lovro Kunčević